 Husseini Shehu Mumini, 28-year-old man, brought a photograph to a PMC focus group to share the impact Gugar Goge (“Tell It To Me Straight”) had in his life.
 He narrated his photo, saying: Here is the dead body of a 15-year-old girl in a makara (coffin) made out of bamboo.
 She died yesterday in a hospital.
 This girl was married to a 45-year-old man when she was 11 years old.
 She developed fistula during her first delivery.
 Her baby did not survive.
 She became pregnant again.
 She died giving birth to her second child.
 The radio program is all about this topic.
 People need to be enlightened on these topics.

-Cost per listener is valuable to know how much it costs per exposure to health and social messages, but cost per behavior change helps gauge the real impact of the program.
-Getting someone to understand that condom prevents HIV is valuable, but getting that someone to actually use a condom when engaging in risky behavior is much more valuable.
+Cost per listener is a valuable way to determine how much it costs per exposure to health and social messages, but cost per behavior change helps gauge the real impact of the program.
+Getting someone to understand that condoms prevent HIV is valuable, but getting that someone to actually use a condom when engaging in risky behavior is much more valuable.
 PMC’s serialized dramas are highly cost-effective because of the huge audiences they can attract and the strong impact they have on the public.
-In Ethiopia, PMC’s first long-running program cost just four US cents to reach each listener.
+In Ethiopia, PMC’s first long-running program, Yeken Kignit (“Looking Over One’s Daily Life”), cost just four US cents to reach each listener.
 In PMC’s recent Saliwansai (“Puppet On A String”) in Sierra Leone, the cost per listener was 53 US cents.
 Cost per behavior change varied depending on the behavior.
 It was $2.54 US per listener who began discussing family planning with family, friends, or neighbors and it was $1.62 US per listener who began using bednets to prevent malaria.